TLC: Tables, Ladders & Chairs (2019): SmackDown

 On the following SmackDown, both Daniel Bryan and The Miz stated their desire to take the Universal Championship from "The Fiend" Bray Wyatt due to their respective personal issues with Wyatt.
 Bryan and Miz were then interrupted by King Corbin, who felt that he deserved an opportunity for the title due to his victory over Roman Reigns at TLC.
 Later that night, Miz and Bryan defeated Corbin and Dolph Ziggler in the main event.
 Following the match, it was confirmed that Miz, Bryan, and Corbin would face each other in a triple threat match on the December 27 episode, with the winner receiving a Universal Championship match against The Fiend at the Royal Rumble.
 Bryan won the match to earn the title match.
-On the January 17 episode, Bryan delivered a running knee to The Fiend and attacked him, only for The Fiend to retreat.
-Frustrated, Bryan changed the stipulation of their match to a strap match so that The Fiend could not run away.
+The match was stipulated as a strap match.

 After further feuding on subsequent episodes of SmackDown, including the return of The Usos (Jey Uso and Jimmy Uso), Roman Reigns was scheduled to have a rematch with King Corbin at the Royal Rumble, with both also participating in the Royal Rumble match.
 The following week, Reigns defeated the returning Robert Roode in a tables match, allowing him to choose the stipulation for his match with Corbin, and he chose a Falls Count Anywhere match.